-Why are COVID-19 cases spiking this winter?
+What's the #1 cause of COVID-19 cases?
 Indoor gatherings.
 Infection risk peaks when virus particles concentrate over time in poorly ventilated indoor air.
 Let's unpack what causes that risk and how to mitigate it.

 Many buildings where people gather—such as homes, schools, restaurants, and offices—are not equipped with the ventilation and filtration systems needed to prevent the spread of COVID-19, experts say.

 “People are familiar with masks, handwashing, and social distancing, but fewer people are aware that ventilation and filtration really matter.” -Dr. Joseph Allen, Director of Harvard Health’s Building Program in the Wall Street Journal.